 The Magical Strings ensemble includes three generations of the Boulding family who play Celtic harps, hammered dulcimers, whistles, concertinas and various other stringed instruments.
 Their yuletide concerts feature Celtic dancers, a traditional tale, and a rousing and joyful medieval processional.
 And the evening doesn't end when the performance is over.
 A Christmas carol sing-a-long follows the entertainment, as children of all ages join in the festivities.

 Take the family on a journey through a Charles Dickens holiday classic.
 This story follows the tale of Ebenezer Scrooge's transformation from surly employer to a warm-hearted friend.
 And it's been part of ACT's play schedule for decades.
 Each kid-friendly production includes creative illusions and special effects to keep the attention of the little ones during the duration of the tale.

-Regarded as one of the best children's choirs in the nation, the Northwest Boyschoir features dozens of incredibly talented young singers between the ages of 10 and 14.
-This Festival of Lessons & Carols has followed the same basic format for the last 30 years: Nine biblical passages are read ("the lessons"), each followed by a carol.
+Regarded as one of the best children's choirs in the nation, the Northwest Boychoir features dozens of incredibly talented young singers between the ages of 10 and 14.
+The Festival of Lessons & Carols has followed the same basic format for the last 30 years: Nine biblical passages are read ("the lessons"), each followed by a carol.
 The angelic boys' voices are jaw-dropping and their annual concerts sell out.
 So don't wait until the last minute to buy your tickets.